Twist (2021 film): Production

 It was announced in October 2019 that a new take on the Charles Dickens novel had begun filming, with Raff Law cast to play the titular Twist.
 Michael Caine was cast as Fagin, with Lena Headey and Rita Ora cast as female renditions of Bill Sikes and Artful Dodger, respectively.
 David Walliams, Franz Drameh and Sophie Simnett were also cast.

 The film was produced by Pure Grass Films, along with Unstoppable Film and Television, and First Access Entertainment Film and Television.
 The UK-based company Koala FX was responsible for the digital make up and advance clean up.

 Music

 Ora wrote a song for the film entitled “Flame”.
 The soundtrack was composed by Neil Athale and produced by Tom Linden who also wrote a song for the film (credited as TL) alongside Laura Greaves entitled “Get Back Up”.

 Release

 Sky Cinema distributed the film within the United Kingdom, with Saban Films distributing within North America.
 Originally, the film was set for a 2020 release.
 However, the film was pushed to 2021.
 It was released on 29 January.
 The Vaccines’ unreleased song Wanderlust from their 5th LP Back In Love City was played during the trailer.

-Novel

-Tom Grass at Pure Grass Films released a novelisation based on the film but has more adult content.